BreakoutMentors/Python-Resources/Text Output Programs/README.md

 # Text Output Programs

 [Python syntax and user input](syntax.md)
+* Challenge 1: Create a new Python file to try out the example commands
-* Challenge 1: Create your own question-answer conversation or mini-quiz game
+* Challenge 2: Create your own question-answer conversation or mini-quiz game

 [Number Guessing Game](https://trinket.io/library/trinkets/920e5a0a8d)
 * Challenge 1: Give the pirate your name